6 On-Page SEO Tips & Practices

 5. Search engine spiders love links

-Links are very important and a huge part of SEO.
+Links are an important of SEO.
 But there is a difference between “just OK” and “great” linking efforts.

 6. Add ALT tags to your images

 Implementing strong SEO practices with your site takes time and a lot of practice.
-Learning what SEO is, why bloggers need it and all the terminology that goes along with it, creates a solid foundation to build upon.
+Learning what SEO is, why bloggers and businesses need it, and all the terminology that goes along with it, creates a solid SEO foundation to build upon.
 Understanding how to compose a post with strong on-page SEO elements is the next layer in the SEO puzzle.

 This is great info.
 Thank you!